codenotary/cnlc-docs-test/pages/help/overall-status.md

 The default page.
 Displays system status indicators, warnings, and pending message notification.

 **Ledgers**
-A tabular view of all ledgers configured in the system.
-Lets you add a new ledger, search ledgers by name, and select individual ledgers to see stats , generate new API keys, or perform various functions.
+A tabular view of all Ledgers configured in the system.
+Lets you add a new Ledger, search Ledgers by name, and select individual Ledgers to see stats , generate new API keys, or perform various functions.

 **Query Ledger**
 A tabular view of previous queries along with a filtering tool to create new queries.